Second Sudanese Civil War: 1985–1991

-On 6 April 1985, senior military officers led by Gen. Abdul Rahman Suwar ad-Dahhab mounted a coup.
-Among the first acts of the new government was to suspend the 1983 constitution, rescind the decree declaring Sudan's intent to become an Islamic state, and disband Nimeiry's Sudan Socialist Union.
+On 6 April 1985, senior military officers led by General Abdel Rahman Swar al-Dahab mounted a coup.
+Among the first acts of the new government was to suspend the 1983 constitution, rescind the decree declaring Sudan's intent to become an Islamic state, and disband Nimeiry's Sudanese Socialist Union.
 However, the "September laws" instituting Islamic Sharia law were not suspended.

-A 15-member transitional military council was named, chaired by Gen. Suwar ad-Dahhab, in 1985.
+A 15-member transitional military council was named, chaired by al-Dahab, in 1985.
 In consultation with an informal conference of political parties, unions, and professional organizations—known as the "Gathering"—the military council appointed an interim civilian cabinet, headed by Prime Minister Dr. Al-Jazuli Daf'allah.
-Elections were held in April 1986, and a transitional military council turned over power to a civilian government as promised.
+Elections were held in April 1986, and the transitional military council turned over power to a civilian government as promised.
 The government was headed by Prime Minister Sadiq al-Mahdi of the Umma Party.
-It consisted of a coalition of the Umma Party, the Democratic Unionist Party (DUP) (formerly the NUP-National Unionist Party), the National Islamic Front (NIF) of Hassan al-Turabi, and several southern region parties.
+It consisted of a coalition of the Umma Party, the Democratic Unionist Party (DUP) (formerly the National Unionist Party), the National Islamic Front (NIF) of Hassan al-Turabi, and several southern region parties.
 This coalition dissolved and reformed several times over the next few years, with Prime Minister Sadiq al-Mahdi and his Umma Party always in a central role.

 Negotiation and escalation

-In May 1986, the Sadiq al-Mahdi government coalition began peace negotiations with the Sudan People's Liberation Army (SPLA) led by Col. John Garang.
+In May 1986, the Sadiq al-Mahdi government coalition began peace negotiations with the SPLA led by Col. John Garang.
 In that year the SPLA and a number of Sudanese political parties met in Ethiopia and agreed to the "Koka Dam" declaration, which called for abolishing Islamic Sharia law and convening a constitutional conference.
 In 1988, the SPLA and the DUP agreed on a peace plan calling for the abolition of military pacts with Egypt and Libya, freezing of Sharia law, an end to the state of emergency, and a cease-fire.
 However, during this period the second civil war intensified in lethality, and the national economy continued to deteriorate.
 When prices of basic goods were increased in 1988, riots ensued, and the price increases were cancelled.
-When Prime Minister Sadiq al-Mahdi refused to approve a peace plan reached by the Democratic Unionist Party (DUP) and the Sudan People's Liberation Army (SPLA) in November 1988, the DUP left the government.
-The new government consisted essentially of the Umma Party and the fundamentalist National Islamic Front (NIF).
+When Prime Minister Sadiq al-Mahdi refused to approve a peace plan reached by the DUP and the SPLA in November 1988, the DUP left the government.
+The new government consisted essentially of the Umma Party and the Islamic fundamentalist NIF.
 In February 1989, the army presented Prime Minister Sadiq al-Mahdi with an ultimatum: he could move toward peace or be removed.
 He chose to form a new government with the DUP, and approved the SPLA/DUP peace plan.
 A constitutional conference was tentatively planned for September 1989.